• Skip to primary navigation

 You can get the complete list of ingredients and full instructions for making salmon and red pepper pasta salad on the printable recipe card at the end of this post.

 The next thing is the salmon.
-I used a small 160g (6 ounce) can of salmon, which I drained into a jug and then flaked.
+I used a small 160g (6 ounces) can of salmon, which I drained into a jug and then flaked.
 Some of this liquid will be used for flavouring the dressing to get extra salmon flavour into the salad.
-If you don’t have a can of salmon you could use flaked leftover cooked salmon instead.
+If you don't have a can of salmon you could use flaked leftover cooked salmon instead.

 I always keep a jar of smoked whole red peppers in the cupboard.
-They are delicious served cold as part of a meze platter, and I like to add them to things like bolognese or lasagne.
+They are delicious when served cold as part of a meze platter, and I like to add them to things like bolognese or lasagne.
 The size jar that I use is 480g (about 16 oz) and it holds roughly 6 large whole peppers.
 For this salad, I used two peppers and chopped them into about 2cm pieces.

-The third ingredient is a small can (230g or about 8 oz) sweetcorn kernels, which is drained and the liquid discarded.
+The third ingredient is a small can (230g or about 8 oz) of sweetcorn kernels, which is drained and the liquid discarded.
 If you prefer, you can substitute the sweetcorn for peas.

 Once these three ingredients have been prepared, you will end up with roughly 1 cup of each.